connectomicslab/connectomemapper3/docs/conf.rst

   You can also create the folder structure manually before selecting the base directory (existing folders won't be overwritten).

-* Copy the diffusion (DSI, DTI, Multi-Shell) and morphological T1 images (.nii.gz + .json files as specified by BIDS) in the corresponding folders.

 * Now you can click on "Check input data" button in the main window.